channable/opsqueue/experimentation/README.md

 # Popsqueue - an Opsqueue prototype in Python

-Run the webserver with: `uvicorn opsqueue:main`.
+Run the webserver with: `uvicorn opsqueue:app`.

 Run the tests with: `pytest opsqueue.py`